 While I tend to prefer having total control over all the combinations, in almost every instance my Responsive Search Ads have proven to receive higher clicks, click-through rates, and more conversions than my Expanded Text Ads.

 I recommend that advertisers use both Responsive Search Ads and traditional text ads because this will allow your ads to appear as often as possible.
-Google has even stated that RSA should not replace text ads, but should be viewed as complementary to them.
+Google stated that RSA should not replace text ads, but should be viewed as complementary to them.
 For best results, run at least 3 Expanded Text Ads and 1 Responsive Search Ad in every ad group.

 Benefits of Using Responsive Search Ads